 Agree Upon a Deadline

-Let the Photographer Know Before The Shoot What You Need
+Let the Blog Photographers Know Before The Shoot What You Need

 If you’re working with a photographer for the first time, it’s super important to communicate with them the shots you need.
 My goal is to end up with at least 20 frames from each session, since I usually put 5-8 photos in every post.
 I also know that I prefer vertical photos over horizontal, so I request more of those photos.
 Lastly, I create a “shot list” and send it to my photographer before the shoot: I’ll email images as an example of the types of shots that I like, and sometimes I’ll include inspiration images of shots that I want to try.
 Let the photographer know from the get-go what types of shots you need to avoid any issues in the long run!